yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-logicprogramming.md

 3. Introduce intermediate auxilliary variables to keep things clean
 4. Decompose the logic using intermediate variables to connect parts

 In other words, a large sparse simple model is much better than a compact complex model.
+What we try to emphasize in the examples is that **most models can be derived using exactly the same strategy and a few very basic building blocks**.
+Many of the models can be simplified and reduced, but those steps are typically done just as efficiently inside the solver during pre-solve.

 Throughout the examples here, **a** and **b** represent scalar binary variables, **z** represents a vector of binary variables, and **x** is just some generic variable (could be anything).

-Note that what we try to emphasize in the examples is that most models can be derived using exactly the same strategy and basic building blocks.
-Many of the models can be simplified and reduced, but those steps are typically done just as efficiently inside the solver during pre-solve.

 In the models, we make use of [big-M models](/tutorial/bigmandconvexhulls/) with associated constant \\(M\\).
 We use a notation with the same value everywhere, but in practice you would spend effort on deriving as small constants as possible for every single constraint.